Pantheism: Baruch Spinoza

 In the West, pantheism was formalized as a separate theology and philosophy based on the work of the 17th-century philosopher Baruch Spinoza.
 Spinoza was a Dutch philosopher of Portuguese descent raised in the Sephardi Jewish community in Amsterdam.
 He developed highly controversial ideas regarding the authenticity of the Hebrew Bible and the nature of the Divine, and was effectively excluded from Jewish society at age 23, when the local synagogue issued a herem against him.
 A number of his books were published posthumously, and shortly thereafter included in the Catholic Church's Index of Forbidden Books.
-The breadth and importance of Spinoza's work would not be realized for many years – as the groundwork for the 18th-century Enlightenment and modern biblical criticism, including modern conceptions of the self and the universe.

-In the posthumous Ethics, "Spinoza wrote the last indisputable Latin masterpiece, and one in which the refined conceptions of medieval philosophy are finally turned against themselves and destroyed entirely."
-In particular, he opposed René Descartes' famous mind–body dualism, the theory that the body and spirit are separate.
+In the posthumously published Ethics, he opposed René Descartes' famous mind–body dualism, the theory that the body and spirit are separate.
 Spinoza held the monist view that the two are the same, and monism is a fundamental part of his philosophy.
-He was described as a "God-intoxicated man," and used the word God to describe the unity of all substance.
+He was described as a "God-intoxicated man" and used the word "God" to describe the unity of all substances.
 This view influenced philosophers such as Georg Wilhelm Friedrich Hegel, who said, "You are either a Spinozist or not a philosopher at all."
 Spinoza earned praise as one of the great rationalists of 17th-century philosophy and one of Western philosophy's most important thinkers.
 Although the term "pantheism" was not coined until after his death, he is regarded as the most celebrated advocate of the concept.
-Ethics was the major source from which Western pantheism spread.
+His book, Ethics, was the major source from which Western pantheism spread.

-Heinrich Heine, in his Concerning the History of Religion and Philosophy in Germany (1833–36), remarked that "I don't remember now where I read that Herder once exploded peevishly at the constant preoccupation with Spinoza, "If Goethe would only for once pick up some other Latin book than Spinoza!"
-But this applies not only to Goethe; quite a number of his friends, who later became more or less well-known as poets, paid homage to pantheism in their youth, and this doctrine flourished actively in German art before it attained supremacy among us as a philosophic theory."